tutkuna/OpenStackSDK/README.md

 ## 6. Release Planning:
 - We will be implementing individual API features including tests for all features we implement and releasing features into the github branch individually in a weekly/bi-weekly manner. (not fully confirmed yet by mentors, but we will losely follow the OpenStack Yoga release cycle)
 - Sprint 1: Signing up for the accounts necessary to contribute to OpenStack.
 Keeping in touch with the mentors.
-Figuring out the first steps we will be taking, the features we will implement.
+Figuring out the first steps we will be taking, the features we will implement. (~1 week)
-- Sprint 2: Starting work on implementing features we will have decided on in sprint 1.
+- Sprint 2: Starting work on implementing a subset of the features we will have decided on in sprint 1.
+(2-3 weeks)
+- Sprint 3: Next set of features.
+(2-3 weeks)